ricardoquesada/bluepad32/docs/plat_arduino.md

 ## Creating a Bluepad32 Arduino projects

-There are two ways to setup a Bluepad32 Arduino project:
+There are three ways to setup a Bluepad32 Arduino project:

 * Option A: Clone the template repo
-  * Recommended for new projects
+  * Recommended!
 * Option B: Starting a project from scratch
-  * Recommened if you want to fine tune the project
+  * Useful to fine-tune your project
 * Option C: Create a "Arduino Core for ESP32 + Bluepad32" library
   * Not ready... in fact, not even started.
 It will take time to have it ready.